 A native of Arizona, Linc Smelser received his bachelor’s degree in Cello Performance from the University of Arizona where he studied with Dr. Gordon Epperson, and received his Master of Music degree and Performer’s Certificate in Cello Performance and Pedagogy at Northern Illinois University having studied with renowned cellist and pedagogue Raya Garbousova.
 Advanced study included work with cellists Marc Johnson, Ron Leonard, Gabor and Peter Rejto, Heinrich Schiff, the Vermeer Quartet, and pianists Richard Faith and Jerome Lowenthal.

 In 2003, Mr. Smelser was appointed conductor/music director of the Kishwaukee Symphony Orchestra in DeKalb, IL.
-In 2009 he was named Conductor of the Year (Small Orchestra) by the Illinois Arts Council.
+In 2009 he was named Conductor of the Year (Small Orchestra) by the Illinois Council of Orchestras.
 He has most recently been appointed conductor/music director of the Rockford Symphony Youth Orchestra.
 He has guest-conducted the Northern Illinois University Philharmonic, the Harper Symphony Orchestra, the Fox Valley Orchestra (Aurora) and the Skokie Valley Community Orchestra.
 He is also conductor of the NIU Sinfonia and Symphonette, two youth symphonies that attract students from the Northern Illinois area.

 Mr. Smelser has appeared as a soloist with Camerata Chicago, the Kishwaukee Symphony Orchestra, the Illinois Valley Symphony Orchestra, and the Rockford Symphony Orchestra, and has twice appeared in recital on the Dame Myra Hess Memorial Concerts Series in Chicago, which is broadcast live on over 44 stations across the United States.
 He has won several awards including first prize of the National Society of Arts and Letters Chapter Competition, top prize of the National Federation of Music Clubs Regional Competition, and first prize of the International Lili Boulanger Memorial Fund Competition.